 - Controls delivered oxygen concentration

-- Delivers required flow and volume meeting patient’s inspiratory demands
+- Delivers required flow and volume meeting the patient’s inspiratory demands

-This mode lets patient breath at a continuous rate and the elevated pressure improves oxygenation.
+This mode lets the patient breath at a continuous rate and the elevated pressure improves oxygenation.

 PCV can be used in both SIMV and A/C modes, and targets a particular pressure during inspiration.
 In simple words, pressure controls the end point instead of volume.
 The flow rate being delivered depends on the following characteristics, which also determine the tidal volume: